andrewscwei/rbc-statement-parser/README.md

 # RBC Statement Parser

-Python script for parsing RBC PDF statements, compatible with both VISA and personal banking accounts (i.e. chequing, savings, etc.).
+Python script for parsing RBC PDF statements, compatible with both VISA and personal banking accounts (i.e. chequing, savings, etc).
 The output is a list of formatted transactions printed on console or output to a file.

 ## Setup